Welcome to BCHE!

 I have read and understand the Big Country Home Educators' By-Laws, and also understand and agree that Big Country Home Educators (hereafter BCHE), it's agents, representatives and/or board members are not liable for any losses or injuries sustained to myself or my children while participating in activities sponsored by BCHE; and I agree to hold blameless BCHE, it's agents, representatives and/or board members against any such losses, damages or injuries.

-Should you have any questions, please feel free to contact our membership chairman, Duane and Tammy Anderson at email@example.com.
+Should you have any questions, please feel free to contact our membership chairman at firstname.lastname@example.org.

 May God bless your homeschool!